Pillows

 Pillow Comfort

 A large part of what makes a good pillow is a personal preference.
 If the pillow feels comfortable, it will help you relax, get a good night’s sleep, and feel well-rested in the morning.
-The pillow’s surface can also be a source of comfort – some people prefer a pillowcase with a cool, smooth feeling (such as cotton), some prefer warmth (such as flannel), etc. A chance of season can alter your favourite pillowslip.
+The pillow’s surface can also be a source of comfort – some people prefer a pillowcase with a cool, smooth feeling (such as cotton), some prefer warmth (such as flannel), etc. A change of season can alter your favourite pillowslip.

 Pillow Fine Tuning

 Ideally, your pillow should conform to your various sleep positions and support the weight of your head.
 A pillow should mould to one’s profile and alleviate any pressure points.
 New technology, such as memory foam, has successfully addressed this issue.
 They adjust to the user’s unique shape, curves, and sleeping position.
+Studies suggest that ergonomic pillows that support cervical alignment can reduce neck pain and improve sleep quality for some people, helping you get closer to your personal best pillow.

 Pillow Durability